-Preparation: Information session 27 March 2024 and user manuals.
+Preparation: Information session on 27 March 2024 at 11 am in Europe House, trg Argentina 4, Podgorica; and user manuals.

-To help applicants familiarise themselves with the system before the online submission, an information session will be organised on 27 March 2024 in Europe House in Podgorica/online.

-Should you be interested in this session, please send an email by 22 March 2024 to delegation-montenegro-fcs@eeas.europa.eu indicating: name, surname, nationality and email address of the persons who are going to participate as well as their organisation (max. two participants per organisation).
-No costs incurred by the applicants for attending this information session are reimbursable.]
+To help applicants familiarise themselves with the system before the online submission, an information session will be organised on 27 March 2024 at 11 am in Europe House, trg Argentina 4, Podgorica.
+Should you be interested in this session, please send an email by 25 March 2024 to delegation-montenegro-fcs@eeas.europa.eu indicating: name, surname, nationality and email address of the persons who are going to participate as well as their organisation (max. two participants per organisation).
+No costs incurred by the applicants for attending this information session are reimbursable.

 All organisations may find more information regarding PROSPECT in the user's manual and the e-learning videos.
-You may also contact our technical support team via the online support form in $PROSPECT^{3}$ .
+You may also contact our technical support team via the online support form in PROSPECT3.

-&lt;sup>3 If PROSPECT is unavailable, the IT support can also be reached via email: INTPA-SUPPORT-SERVICES@ec.europa.eu.
+3 If PROSPECT is unavailable, the IT support can also be reached via email: INTPA-SUPPORT-SERVICES@ec.europa.eu.